Covered Individuals: All CEI Employees

 College of Eastern Idaho provides a reduced tuition benefit for full-time staff and faculty and one dependent.
 Every semester the employee and one dependent may each enroll in academic classes at CEI at a reduced credit hour rate plus fees and lab costs for up to six (6) credit hours.
 Workforce training classes at CEI are offered at a discounted rate of 50% off to employees only.
 Benefit eligible employees, only, may enroll in up to six (6) credits per semester through Idaho State University at a reduced rate plus fees and lab costs.
 Additionally, benefit eligible employees, only, may enroll in up to nine (9) credits per semester through Boise State University at a reduced rate plus fees and lab costs.
 Boise State University offers limited courses and programs at the reduced rate; for a list of ineligible programs, please contact the human resources office.

-College of Eastern Idaho provides a reduced tuition benefit for part-time employees, adjunct and dual-credit instructors and one dependent.
-Every semester the employee and one dependent may each enroll in academic classes at CEI at a reduced credit hour rate plus fees and lab costs for up to six (6) credit hours.
+College of Eastern Idaho provides a reduced tuition benefit for part-time employees, adjunct and dual-credit instructors and a spouse or one dependent.
+Every semester the employee a spouse or one dependent may each enroll in academic classes at CEI at a reduced credit hour rate plus fees and lab costs for up to six (6) credit hours.
 These employees must be actively working (instructor) or must be projected to work 900 hours yearly to qualify for the discount (part-time hourly).

 For information on reduced tuition rates, please contact the Human Resources office.
 Employees seeking reduced tuition must submit a tuition reduction form, in a timely manner, before the beginning of each semester.
 The form can be found in the e-Forms portal in NeoEd and must be submitted to Human Resources.